argoproj-labs/appsource/docs/GETTING_STARTED.md

 ## 3. Install AppSource
 Prior to installing the AppSource controller, you need to create the admin configuration and ArgoCD API token secret for the controller.
 ### Create Admin ConfigMap
-A minimal admin configmap looks like:
+Here is what a minimal admin configmap looks like:
 ```yaml
 apiVersion: v1
 kind: ConfigMap